jsteng19/MNIST_Neural_Net/README.md

 The weights are initialized in a random distribution by the WeightsAndBiasesGenerator.py program.
 The range of the random distribution was determined by an equation found on the forum StackExchange (https://datascience.stackexchange.com/questions/22093/why-should-the-initialization-of-weights-and-bias-be-chosen-around-0?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).
 The biases are initialized to 0.

 The program only partially works as intended and is still a work in progress.
-The second layer of weights and biases (between the hidden and output layer) was trained and caused an improvement of accuracy to about 60%
+The second layer of weights and biases (between the hidden and output layer) was trained and caused an improvement of accuracy to about 60% depending on the initial weights (61.3% is the highest so far).
+The

 Educational resources used:
 Neural Networks and Deep Learning: http://neuralnetworksanddeeplearning.com/